-The Men of Song festival is intended to foster a lifelong love of singing in young men grades 8-12 with changing and changed voices, and to provide an opportunity for them to sing with a collegiate men’s choir.
-The objective is to motivate young men to sing throughout high school and beyond.
+The Men of Song festival is intended to foster a lifelong love of singing in young students grades 8-12 with changing and changed voices, and to provide an opportunity for them to sing with a collegiate lower voice choir.
+The objective is to motivate young students to sing throughout high school and beyond.
 Participants will experience the exhilaration of rehearsing and performing with the Penn State Glee Club and Hi-Lo’s, the Glee Club's small ensemble, in a combined “Men of Song” choir.
 The rehearsals and performance are conducted by Penn State professor Christopher Kiver.

-In the morning session, visiting singers will join forces with the Hi-Lo’s to learn two pieces of male choral repertoire.
-After lunch, participants will rehearse four more compositions with the Penn State Glee Club.
-The day will conclude with an informal concert in the 2,000 seat Eisenhower Auditorium - free and open to the public.
-If a director is bringing an intact men’s choir, that choir may also perform on the final concert.
+In the morning and afternoon sessions, visiting singers will join forces with the Penn State Glee Club to rehearse four pieces.
+The day will conclude with an informal concert in the School of Music's new Recital Hall - free and open to the public.
+If a director is bringing an intact ensemble, that choir may also perform on the final concert.

-The Penn State voice faculty is available throughout the morning to offer individual, 20-minute voice lessons (at no cost).
+The Penn State voice faculty is available throughout the morning to offer short individual voice lessons at no cost.
 These lessons are intended for seniors, juniors and sophomores who are seriously considering studying voice at the college level.
 Lesson spots will be filled in the order that applications are received.

 This is an informal festival, so “street clothes” are perfectly acceptable.

-The closest parking for cars and minivans will be the parking deck next to Eisenhower Auditorium.
+The closest parking for cars and minivans will be the Nittany Parking Deck next to the Nittany Lion Inn.
 It is likely that school buses will need to drop off students at the auditorium, then proceed to park by the football stadium.
-Limited spaces might be available outside Music Building II on Allen Street, and there is no charge for parking on a Saturday, although this is a good 10-minute walk from Eisenhower Auditorium.
-More specific details will be sent to teachers before the festival.Expressions of ínterest and questions should be directed to Christopher Kiver at email@example.com.
+Parking is at an hourly rate.
+All surface lots around the Music Buildings are RESERVED ON WEEKENDS.Expressions of ínterest and questions should be directed to Christopher Kiver at email@example.com.